 Our BOAT LAW attorneys assist maritime workers who suffer neck injuries throughout the Pacific Northwest, including Washington, Oregon, Alaska, and California.
 Call us today at 1 (800) 262-8529 to discuss your case.

 Do you have a neck injury from a maritime accident or incident that prevents you from working?
 Has such an injury compromised your ability to work in the industry as you had intended?
 Negligence or unsafe conditions may have contributed to your injuries.

 Your legal rights include compensation for a neck injury if you can no longer work or must accept less lucrative work due to the injury.

 Neck injuries run the full spectrum from paralysis to mild discomfort, so it is important that you get proper medical treatment to evaluate your injuries.
 Then, contact an attorney to learn your legal rights if you suffered a neck injury in the maritime industry.
 If you feel you are not receiving proper medical treatment, our lawyers can help.

-Treatment for the injury and other related medical expenses may be required for many months or years.
+Treatment for the injury and other related medical expenses may be required for many months or even years.
 Complex and expensive diagnostic procedures such as MRIs, X-rays and CT scans may be required to determine the extent of the neck injury.

-Spinalcord.org — A wealth of information about spinal cord and neck injuries is available at this website, including service providers in the State of Washington, support groups, centers for individual living, accredited rehabilitation facilities, spinal cord injury (SCI) systems of care, and state disability resources.
+Unitedspinal.org — A wealth of information about spinal cord and neck injuries is available at this website, including service providers in the State of Washington, support groups, centers for individual living, accredited rehabilitation facilities, spinal cord injury (SCI) systems of care, and state disability resources.